ChunyuanLI/ALICE/README.md

 - (a) Explicitly specified L2-norm cycle-consistency (`ALICE_l2.py`)
 - (b) Implicitly learned cycle-consistency via adversarial training (`ALICE_A.py`).

-In *weakly-supervised learning* case, the setting of z ~ 2-GMM and x ~ 5-GMM is considered, we only provide correspondences from 5 pairs of (x,z).
+In *weakly-supervised learning* case, the setting of z ~ 2-GMM and x ~ 5-GMM is considered, we only provide correspondences from 5 pairs of (x,z) of inverse spatial location relation.
 Two variants of ALICE are proposed to leverage the supervised information, including

 - (c) Explicitly specified L2-norm mapping  (`ALICE_l2_l2.py`)
 - (d) Implicitly learned mapping via adversarial training (`ALICE_A_A.py`)